 So many little girls are wounded in heart and soul, but not only by a brute father, cruelty, or physical violence.
 This is not to marginalize, or diminish the pain of abuse, which so many little girls and women have suffered, but a father’s absence; his busyness, or silence can be very damaging to her inner beauty and feminine heart.

-I know this, because I have a wonderful, graceful; very intelligent and gentle daughter, named Tessa.
+I know this, because I have a wonderful, graceful, very intelligent and gentle daughter, named Tessa.
 She is blessed with a natural outer beauty, and, in spite of my long periods of absence in her younger years, she radiates with inner beauty and a love for life.
-She is also very creative and a very bright business woman.
+She is also very creative and has become a very bright and savvy business woman.

 If we don’t, she’ll go on, and on accentuating her outer beauty and cultivating and shaping her femininity as a weapon against other women, and an allurement to capture men’s primal instinct and attention, whereby she’ll ruin herself, over and over again.

 The hole in her heart is caused not by strangers, boyfriends, or lovers, but by a father, and no other man on earth can make her whole again, except the man called her daddy.